seferogluemre/BlogKnex.js/README.md

 TypeScript-based Express.
 The project follows the MVC architecture and utilizes PostgreSQL as the database, with Knex.js as the query builder.
-It includes essential blog functionalities such as creating, reading, updating, and deleting posts, ensuring a structured and scalable backend
+It includes essential blog functionalities such as creating, reading, updating, and deleting posts, ensuring a structured and scalable backend.